XimeraProject/server/blog/cpc.markdown

 an optimist.
 I see MOOCs as a way to enhance education.
 The practice, rote procedures, and tedium of skills one needs can be pushed off on to the MOOC.
-At this point the teacher can get to the good stuff such as critical thinking and creativity--things that belong in all courses including calculus.
+At this point the teacher can get to the good stuff such as critical thinking and creativity&mdash;things that belong in all courses including calculus.

 Another obstacle we face is that of longevity.
 Technology changes at